ivansglazunov/nextjs-hasura-auth/NOTIFY-TELEGRAM-BOT.md

 ## Customization

 *   **Bot Commands**: You can extend `lib/telegram_bot.ts` to handle more commands (e.g., `/help`, `/settings`).
+*   **AI Behavior**: Modify `TELEGRAM_AI_PREPROMPT` to change the AI's persona or instructions.
+For more advanced AI logic, you can customize or replace `defaultGetAiResponse`.
 *   **Message Formatting**: Messages sent by the bot use Markdown by default.
-You can customize this.
+You can customize this in `sendTelegramMessage` or within the notification sending logic.
-*   **Interactive Components**: For more complex interactions, explore Telegram Bot API features like inline keyboards, buttons, etc., and integrate them into `lib/telegram_bot.ts` and your notification sending logic.